-Before creating a franchise agreement, you’ll need to consider several types of franchise arrangements, and whether the franchise agreement territory will be exclusive or non-exclusive.
+Before creating a franchise agreement, you’ll need to consider several types of franchise operations, and whether the franchise agreement territory will be exclusive or non-exclusive.
 Will the franchise be a single unit, multiple units, an area development, sub-franchisor, fractional franchise or an international franchise?
 The type of franchise will have a big impact of the type of agreement.
 Then you’ll have to decide if the territory will be exclusive or non-exclusive.

 In an exclusive territory, the franchise agreement should contain the details of the franchise area (usually a map of the area) where the franchisor cannot set up another franchise that would potentially create competition.
 Non-exclusive territories, on the other hand, will still define an area that the franchisees are permitted to trade in, but it also grants the franchisor certain privileges when it comes to selling additional franchises in the territory.
 In a non-exclusive agreement, the franchisee is trusting the franchisor to not over-saturate the market in search of a quick profit.
 This could lead to unwanted disputes within the franchise system.

 Key Franchising Documents

 The two main franchising legal documents are the franchise disclosure agreement (FDD), and the franchise agreement itself.
 A franchise disclosure document provides the franchisees with information about the franchisor and the franchise system.
 It includes information about the franchisor, the staff, and bankruptcy and litigation history.
 The agreement also contains territory rights, required investments, fees involved in operating and running the franchise and the responsibilities of both franchisor and franchisee.
 The actual franchise agreement is included in the FDD, but it is much more specific about the terms of the relationship.

 What to Include in a Franchise Agreement

 There are typically 8 major sections included in the Franchise Agreement:

 Franchise terms and duration